 Psychiatric Services: Medical Evaluation and Monitoring

-Psychiatric services are one of the treatment options available to Georgia State University students through the Counseling and Testing Center (CTC).
-The CTC has a number of part time psychiatrists on staff available to serve students.
+Psychiatric services are one of the treatment options available to Georgia State University students through the Counseling and Testing Center.
+The Counseling and Testing Center has a number of part time psychiatrists on staff available to serve students.